regiem14/Intro-to-Markdown-Regie/README.md

    2.1 This is our list item 1 child item 1

-   4.2 This is our list item 2 child item 2
+   3.2 This is our list item 2 child item 2

 3. Item 3 - This is going to be our list item 3

    3.1 This is our list item 1 child item 1

-   5.2 This is our list item 2 child item 2
+   2.2 This is our list item 2 child item 2

 4. Item 4 - This is going to be our list item 4

    4.1 This is our list item 1 child item 1

-   6.2 This is our list item 2 child item 2
+   4.2 This is our list item 2 child item 2

 5. Item 5 - This is going to be our list item 5